lusob/PrimaryDiseaseDetector/README.md

 The [TCGA](https://drive.google.com/file/d/1-6OA1Q0TqFeooVHmURcZ_F9YjRh9D2cK/view?usp=drive_link) and [MET500](https://drive.google.com/file/d/1nBzGFuq-ExWw0KC0dtagJqAOFjji8bQc/view?usp=drive_link) datasets provided in Google Drive have been preprocessed as follows:

 1. **Sources:**
-   - The original TCGA and MET500 datasets were downloaded from:
+   - The original TCGA and MET500 datasets, both `log2(FPKM + 0.001)` normalized, were downloaded from:
-     - **TCGA Gene Expression Data**: [Download](https://toil-xena-hub.s3.us-east-1.amazonaws.com/download/tcga_RSEM_gene_fpkm.gz)
+     - **TCGA Gene Expression Data**: [Download](https://xenabrowser.net/datapages/?dataset=tcga_RSEM_gene_fpkm&host=https%3A%2F%2Ftoil.xenahubs.net&removeHub=https%3A%2F%2Fxena.treehouse.gi.ucsc.edu%3A443)
-     - **MET500 Gene Expression Data**: [Download](https://ucsc-public-main-xena-hub.s3.us-east-1.amazonaws.com/download/MET500%2FgeneExpression%2FM.mx.log2.txt.gz)
+     - **MET500 Gene Expression Data**: [Download](https://xenabrowser.net/datapages/?dataset=MET500%2FgeneExpression%2FM.mx.log2.txt&host=https%3A%2F%2Fucscpublic.xenahubs.net&addHub=https%3A%2F%2Ftcga.xenahubs.net%3A44&removeHub=https%3A%2F%2Fxena.treehouse.gi.ucsc.edu%3A443)

 2. **Steps:**
    - The datasets were intersected to include only common genes.
    - Both datasets were filtered to retain the intersected genes.
-   - The data was saved as `log2(FPKM + 0.001)` values.

 3. **Details:**
-   - See the "Preprocessing Data" section in the notebook (`PrimaryDiseaseDetector.ipynb`) for the code used to generate these files.
+   - See the "Data Preprocessing" section in the notebook (`PrimaryDiseaseDetector.ipynb`) for the code used to generate these files.

 4. **Download:**
-   - The preprocessed datasets were uploaded to Google Drive and can be downloaded dynamically during notebook execution if `RETRAIN_MODEL=True`.
+   - The preprocessed datasets were uploaded to Google Drive and are automatically downloaded during notebook execution if `RETRAIN_MODEL=True`.

 ## Usage